Div-e-Sepid/TVShowCase/README.md

 This is a ui module that has a host activity with some fragments inside.
 Each ui-*** module only depends on `presentation` module and `domain`, this way the `Room` and `Retrofit` are not even accessible on view layer!
+The `ViewModels`s are also here.
+Each ViewModel will expose the ui state using a single `LiveData`.

 #app
 This is the module that has access to all other modules to build the project and mostly contains of